 Caliber Home Loans Inc. is one of the nation’s largest wholesale lenders, which is no surprise considering just how many mortgage products they offer.
-Whether you’re looking for a conventional home loan or a government loan, Caliber delivers a huge range of loan options to borrowers.
+Whether you’re looking for a conventional home loan or a government loan, Caliber delivers a vast range of loan options to borrowers.

 Plus, they cater to people of all credit types, even those with below-average credit scores.

 Let’s dive into who can apply for a Caliber Home Loans mortgage, what kind of loans you can access, and more.
-When you’re finished reading, you’ll know exactly what to expect from this nationwide lender.
+When you’re finished reading, you’ll know exactly what to expect from this nationwide mortgage lender.

 Caliber Home Loans Application Requirements

 Because Caliber offers such a huge variety of mortgage products, there are some fairly broad requirements for applying.
 First, you don’t need a history of mortgage or rent payments.
-That’s a huge plus if you’re a first-time home buyer.
+That’s a huge plus if you’re a first-time homebuyer.

 Finally, Caliber offers home loans in all 50 states.
-Unlike many online lenders, it doesn’t matter where you live in order to apply for a mortgage.
+Unlike many online lenders, it doesn’t matter where you live to apply for a mortgage.
 If you have any questions about Caliber’s requirements, call customer service and speak to a loan officer.

 Types of Home Loans Available from Caliber Home Loans